AhmedElsherbini/AhmedElsherbini/README.md

 - 👋 Hi, I’m @AhmedElsherbini
 - 👀 I’m interested in Bacterial and viral genomics
 - 🌱 I’m currently learning Bioinformatics , machine learning ,and microbiome
-- 💞️ I’m looking to collaborate on ML and Bacterial genomics
 - 📫 How to reach me drahmedsherbini@yhaoo.com

 <!---